 Sharp didn’t get down to Cornwall to look for folksongs until 1913, which is a pity because he found some good carol tunes there but had already published his book ‘English Folk-Carols’ in 1911.
 In May 1913 he attended the Helston Furry Dance event and then spent a week collecting in West Cornwall.
 He was lucky enough to meet Jim Thomas of Camborne, a prolific singer.
-Sharp returned to Cornwall in July 1914 to pick up some sea shanties – just in time for his book ‘English Folk-Chanteys’ (1914).
+Sharp returned to Cornwall in May 1914 to collect the Padstow May Songs and again in July 1914 to pick up some sea shanties – just in time for his book ‘English Folk-Chanteys’ (1914).

 For information on the current folk scene in Cornwall, visit http://www.folkincornwall.co.uk